HackerYou/HYFallBootcamp2014/3-JavaScript/Week 5/Day 2/1a-functions.md

 6. (***) Write a function `englishNumber(n)` which takes a number as an argument and returns a string which is the english version of the number.
 This function should work for numbers between 0 and 100.

 7. (***) Write a program which prints out the lyrics to the song "99 Bottles of Beer on the Wall."
 The function should take a number  `n` as an argument and print the lyrics starting at that number.
 The `englishNumber()` function will be handy here.

+8. Create a problem that requires a bit of JavaScript to solve and share it with the class.
+You should have a solution!